yashburshe/CS4530-Fall-2025/tutorials/week1-user-stories.md

 ---
 layout: page
-title: Requirments Engineering -- VSD, User Stories, and Conditions of Satisfaction
+title: Requirments Engineering with VSD
 permalink: /tutorials/week1-user-stories
 parent: Tutorials
 nav_order: 3
 ---
-This tutorial provides a description of Value Sensitive Design (VSD) and the process of applying it to define user stories.
+This tutorial provides a description of Value Sensitive Design (VSD) and the process of applying it to define requirements.
 Further, it provides examples for user stories, conditions of satisfaction and how a minimum viable product can be defined.
 The process description and the examples will help understand the process of collecting requirements as user stories and how to document them in a systematic way.

 Contents: